Understanding Final Expense Insurance

 Simplified Issue vs. Guaranteed Issue Policies

 There are two main types of final expense policies.
-Simplified issue policies require answering a few health questions but typically cost less and offer immediate coverage with no waiting period.
-Guaranteed issue policies accept everyone regardless of health but cost 30-50% more and usually include a two-year waiting period where only premiums are returned if death occurs during that time.
+Simplified issue policies require answering a few health questions but typically cost less.
+If you qualify at the best tier, you get level (immediate) coverage with no waiting period.
+Guaranteed issue policies skip the health questions entirely but include a mandatory 2-year (sometimes up to 3-year) waiting period for natural causes of death.
+During that waiting period, beneficiaries typically receive only the premiums paid plus interest (often around 10%) if death occurs from natural causes, though accidental death is usually covered in full from day one.

 Coverage Amounts and Costs